hl7au/au-fhir-base/input/intro-notes/StructureDefinition-au-medicarecardnumber-intro.md

+A Medicare card is provided to individuals who are enrolled in Medicare.
+This definition supports sending either the 10 digit Medicare card number or the 11 digit number (includes the individual reference number (IRN)).

 #### Usage Notes

 The 10 digit format is supported as some systems do not support the 11 digit Medicare card number.